antonbabenko/pre-commit-terraform/README.md

         - --hook-config=--use-standard-markers=true     # Boolean.
 Defaults in v1.x to false.
 Set to true for compatibility with terraform-docs
     ```

-4. You can provide [any configuration available in `terraform-docs`](https://terraform-docs.io/user-guide/configuration/) as an argument to `terraform_doc` hook, for example:
+4. You can provide [any configuration available in `tofu-docs`](https://terraform-docs.io/user-guide/configuration/) as an argument to `tofu_doc` hook, for example:

     ```yaml
-    - id: terraform_docs
+    - id: tofu_docs
       args:
         - --args=--config=.terraform-docs.yml
     ```